Dairy owner and father fight off hammer-wielding alleged robber

-A Rotorua dairy owner has described how he and his father fought back with a hockey stick against an alleged would-be robber who entered the store armed with a hammer in broad daylight.
+A Rotorua dairy owner has described how he and his father fought back with a hockey stick and a cricket bat against an alleged would-be robber who entered the store armed with a hammer in broad daylight.

 It’s the second time this year the hockey stick has come out in an effort to defend one of Harshminder Singh’s businesses in the city.

-Singh claimed the man had his mouth covered and began swinging a hammer around, hitting stands and smashing Singh’s phone on the counter in front of him.
+Harshminder claimed the man had his mouth covered and began swinging a hammer around, hitting stands and smashing Harshminder’s phone on the counter in front of him.

 He said the man began shouting at him to put money and cigarettes into a bag he was carrying.
-Singh said he was so scared he forgot how to open the ‘till.
+Harshminder said he was so scared he forgot how to open the ‘till.

 “[My father] just tried to tell him, but he came with the hammer to hit him.”